- Download our Shanghai Schools Guide

 The range of international schools in Shanghai is diverse and students of many different backgrounds attend them.
 Finding a place in a reputable international school is often difficult as waiting lists can be extensive.
-Companies that regularly employ expats sometimes reserve positions in these schools for their employees.

 Homeschooling in Shanghai

 Homeschooling is becoming more popular with locals and expats in China, especially in larger cities such as Shanghai.
-This might be a legitimate option for expats staying in Shanghai for the short-term who are unable to afford private or international schools.
+This might be a legitimate option for expats staying in Shanghai for the short term who are unable to afford private or international schools.